-As long as the images aren’t soft, you’re clients won’t know the difference between what picture you took and the image thats displayed on your site.
+As long as the images aren’t soft, your clients won’t know the difference between what picture you took and the image thats displayed on your site.

 This also applies to colors of images.
 Everyone’s screen is calibrated differently, so worrying about small color variations between an image in a browser and in your editing tool of choice is a waste of time, unless it ruins the image quality.